hychen39/plsqlprac/fund/Fund_09.md

 *Cause:    An attempt was made to insert NULL into previously listed objects.
 *Action:   These objects cannot accept NULL values.
 ```
-Please add an exception handling section to handel the exception so that the program can terminate gracefully.
+Please add an exception handling section to handle the exception so that the program can terminate gracefully.

 You need to declare an exception and associate it with the error number -1400 in the declarative section.